Martyna-265/Martyna-265/README.md

 ## 🔍 About me

-I'm a third-year student of Data Engineering and Analysis at the Faculty of Mathematics and Information Science, Warsaw University of Technology.
+I'm a third-year student of Data Engineering and Analysis at the Faculty of Mathematics and Information Science at Warsaw University of Technology.
 In my free time, I love reading books 📚, playing games 🎮, drumming 🥁, and exercising 🏋️‍♀️.

 ---